Motivate Employees in Pubs and Restaurants to Touch the Sky of Success

 Set a goal for them and tell them explicitly how they can achieve that goal.
 Let the employees know the prize they are getting if they win.
 Rewards can range from having a dish named after them on the menu to a comped dinner for them and friend to tickets to a baseball game.
 Some of the innovative contest ideas can be:

 - Who can sell the most of a specific type of dish (usually a higher priced meal like steak)

 - Who gets the most positive feedback from customers on online review sites

 - Who brings in the most people for a promotional event

 Involve your cooks and bartenders

 Having all-staff meetings is essential to keeping an open line of communication between the front of the house, bartenders and the back of the house.
-Not only are you making the entire staff feel important but you’re giving them the ability to see that it is important to you that everyone knows each other, gets along and works well together.
-The level of their motivation will enhance when they are given the opportunity to contribute to each others work.
-For example, when chefs ask for the opinions of servers who are out on the floor selling the food – it gives everyone a chance to feel important and included.
-Creating a space in which your cooks , bartenders and servers can speak freely will make them more motivated and ultimately create a more friendly working atmosphere.
+Not only are you making the entire staff feel essential, but you’re giving them the ability to see that it is important to you that everyone knows each other, gets along and works well together.
+The level of their motivation will enhance when they are allowed to contribute to each other’s work.
+For example, when chefs ask for the opinions of servers which are out on the floor selling the food – it gives everyone a chance to feel important and included.
+Creating a space in which your cooks, bartenders, and servers can speak freely will make them more motivated and ultimately create a more friendly working atmosphere.